 The demand for IT professionals has increased dramatically.
 Structurally increased even: due to ongoing digitalization, the demand for IT professionals is only growing.
 At the same time, far too few IT professionals are graduating to fill that labor market need.
 The result is structural scarcity.

 If you used to be able to select on job suitability, now the recruitment funnel can hardly be filled with experienced job-appropriate candidates.
-So what now?
+So what’s next?

 Attractiveness of proposition